The Privacy Supply Chain: Managing Children's Data

 May 18, 2022

 This piece is part of our ongoing series on navigating privacy for data-enabled businesses.
-To learn more about how PDL manages across every link of the data supply chain, visit our first post.
+To learn more about how PDL manages across every link of the data supply chain,.

 Privacy is top of mind for anyone building products with data in 2022.
 An increasingly diverse ecosystem of state and federal regulations, as well as professional ethical norms, all demand that engineers and developers do their best to protect personal privacy, especially for vulnerable populations.
 Among these, there are few populations more vulnerable than children.
 Most states consider children’s data to be in a class by itself and subject to special rules and protections to ensure that it is handled safely and ethically if it is even collected at all.